danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day4.md

 ## Lab: Spell Check Cognitive Service (40 minutes)
 Students will copy code into their Azure Notebook from the the Bing Spell Check API only.
 They needn't have a full understanding of HTTP calls but need to know how to build data sets for analysis and how to parse and/or interpret resulting JSON.

-Students use the Spell Check Service notebook in the TEALS Cognitive Services Examples Azure Notebook Project
+Students use the Spell Check Service notebook in the TEALS Cognitive Services Examples Azure Notebook Project.

+*Will your notebook that they are copying from have the explanation that the teachers should give?
+If not, we should include that here*

 ## BONUS
 Demo JSON Parsing